How to Negotiate Salary for Your Next Career Move

 The most important takeaways

-- Before you make a salary offer make sure you research market rates as well as industry standards to ensure that your salary proposal is realistic.
+- Before you make a salary offer take a look at market rates and industry standards to ensure that your salary proposal is realistic.

-- Collect information through socializing with colleagues, using online tools like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Get information from networking with colleagues, using websites like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- Plan your talk points ahead of the time, including education and certificates as well as years of relevant experiences, achievements and results and unique skills qualities, industry knowledge, and the potential for further training.
+- Make a list of talking points ahead the time, including education and accreditation as well as years of relevant experiences, achievements and results and unique skills capabilities, knowledge of the industry, and the potential for further training.

-- During the negotiation, you must be confident and articulate but also flexible and open-minded.
-Bring out tangible results you’ve achieved in your previous positions.
+- In the course of negotiations, you should be assertive and confident, yet flexible and open-minded.
+Bring out tangible results you’ve had in your previous roles.

-- Keep a positive attitude throughout the conversation and practice active listening.
+- Maintain a positive mood throughout the conversation, and practice active listening.

 Do your research